-Bottom-mounted acoustic recorders were deployed in the southeastern Bering Sea (2000-present) and the northern Gulf of Alaska document the (1999-2001) to seasonal distribution of right whale calls.
+Bottom-mounted acoustic recorders were deployed in the southeastern Bering Sea (2000-present) and the northern Gulf of Alaska (1999-2001, 2019-present) to document the seasonal distribution of right whale calls.
 Analysis of the data from those recorders supports the survey data and shows that right whales remain in the southeastern Bering Sea from May through December with peak call detection in September (Mellinger et al. 2004, Munger et al. 2008, Stafford and Mellinger 2009, Stafford et al. 2010, Clapham et al. 2013, Wright 2017, Wright et al. 2019).
 Recorders deployed by the Alaska Fisheries Science Center's Marine Mammal Laboratory indicated that North Pacific right whales occurred in two passes of the eastern Aleutian Islands (Umnak and Unimak Pass) (Wright 2017, Wright et al. 2018).
 No North Pacific right whale calls were detected from January to April in the southeastern Bering Sea, which supports the theory that North Pacific right whales migrate out of the Bering Sea during winter months (Wright 2017).
+However, a recent sighting of two skim-feeding North Pacific right whales in February 2022 just north of Unimak Pass is the first photographic evidence of overwintering by this species in the Bering Sea.